BrightcoveOS/App-Cloud-Demos/file-download/README.md

 This template demonstrates how to download, retrieve and delete files on disk using `bc.device.requestDownload()` and associated methods and events.
-These methods and events are abstracted in the `FileManager` function, which relies on `bc.core.cache()` to store arbitrary metadata associated with each file.
+These methods and events are abstracted in a `FileManager` object, which uses `bc.core.cache()` to store arbitrary metadata associated with each downloaded file.

 This implementation is not authoritative, nor is it meant to demonstrate how to create a fully offline application.

+## Core concepts

+* Downloading a PDF or MP4 file to the file system
+* Retrieving a previously downloaded file
+* Deleting a previously downloaded file
+* Storing file metadata with `bc.core.cache()`

+## Usage

 ### Instantiating the FileManager object